Otus-DevOps-2017-11/z37371c_infra/README.md

 # z3t3t1c_infra

+## Homework 08
+Q: Set of common tasks:
+  1. Define input variable for private key.
+  2. Define input variable for setting zone.
+  3. Format all files using terraform fmt.
+  4. Provide terraform.tfvars.example.
+A: All requested tasks were performed, see main.tf, variables.tf and terraform.tfvars

+Q: Task * (SSH keys)
+A: See main.tf.
+Problem I've found it that after 'terraform apply' all keys set via web-interface will be lost.

+Q: Task ** (Load-Balancing)
+A: Instances defined using count, see [terraform/main.tf](terraform/main.tf).
+Load-balancing specific resources defined within [terraform/lb-http.tf](terraform/lb-http.tf).

 ## Homework 07
 Q: Rework packer template so that user-defined variables will be used.
 A: Template [packer/ubuntu16.json](/packer/ubuntu16.json) is written in the way that user variables are requred to build an image.
 Use packer/variables.json.example as a sample.